 Even easier than getting a reality television gig, is to create your own hype through social media.

 While many people scoff at social media influencers, it’s one of the most rewarding ways to become a celebrity.
-The reason for this is that you’re in charge on building your own little empire from start to finish.
+The reason for this is that you’re in charge of building your own little empire from start to finish.

 - Choose a maximum of three social platforms to work on.
 If you take on too many, you’ll spread yourself too thin.
 So, choose the ones that really speak to you.
 It’s often even possible to become famous on just one (especially Instagram), so you could stick with your fave.
 Consider starting your own blog, too.
 Read more about how to make money blogging here.

 - Decide on a niche you’d like to cover.
 If you love baking and recipe development, stick to this and don’t try to incorporate beauty products.

 - Add value.
 The only way people are going to follow you is if you add some measure of value to their lives.
 This could be in the form of anything from interesting recipes to beautiful travel photos.
 The key is to think, “What’s something new I can bring to this niche?”